OscarCarde/capstone/README.md

     - [x] When clicking on an audio file, the file should play
     - [x] When playing, the file should be visualized as an audio waveform with a time banner

-- [ ] Profile: From their Dashboard, users should be able to update their profile's details
+- [x] Profile: From their Dashboard, users should be able to update their profile's details
-  - [ ] The form should appear on the same page
+  - [x] The form should appear on the same page
-  - [ ] The page shouldn't reload on validation

 - [ ] Notifications: the Dashboard should display a notification on each repository with a new message or file uploaded